Inflow and Infiltration (I/I) Program

 - Financial Assistance.
 Support efforts to secure funding for public and private I/I mitigation projects from state and regional resources.

-The full 2016 I/I Task Force Report is available online.
+See the full 2016 I/I Task Force Report.

 Inflow and Infiltration Toolbox